{{ nextPaymentDisplay }}

 How to Use This Tool:

-1. Set Tax profile, Filing status, and First income/payment period.
-The filing status controls the 2026 standard deduction, ordinary income tax schedule, Additional Medicare threshold, and high-income prior-year rule threshold.
+1. Choose Tax profile and Filing status.
+The filing status sets the 2026 standard deduction, ordinary income tax brackets, Additional Medicare threshold, and high-income prior-year safe-harbor threshold.

-4. Select Deduction method and QBI deduction model.
-Standard deduction mode uses the listed 2026 amounts and optional cash-charity add-on; itemized mode uses your manual total.
-The QBI option is a simplified 20% planning estimate.
+5. Choose Deduction method and QBI deduction model.
+Standard deduction mode applies the listed 2026 standard deduction and any allowed cash-charity add-on, while itemized mode uses your manual total.
+The simplified QBI setting is a 20% planning estimate, not a full qualified business income worksheet.

 Interpreting Results:

-Next payment is the action number in the summary.
-It is based on the selected annual target, withholding, previous estimated payments, the active payment periods, and the current run date.
-If an earlier selected due date has passed, the next payment can include catch-up amounts.
+Next payment is the near-term action amount.
+It uses the selected annual target, expected withholding, estimated payments already paid or credited, the active due dates, and the current date.
+When an earlier active due date has passed, the next payment can include catch-up amounts for the selected schedule.

-• Use Worksheet Lines to audit how gross ordinary income becomes taxable income, income tax, self-employment tax, and total estimated tax.
+• Worksheet Lines is the audit trail for income, adjusted gross income, deduction, QBI estimate, taxable income, income tax, self-employment tax, Additional Medicare tax, credits, and total estimated tax.

-• Use Safe Harbor Check to see whether the current-year percentage, prior-year amount, withholding test, or under-$1,000 residual test controls the required payment.
+• Safe Harbor Check shows whether the current-year percentage target, prior-year tax target, withholding test, or under-$1,000 residual test controls the minimum.

-• Use Payment Runway and Tax Mix as review aids.
-A clean chart does not prove the inputs are complete; verify credits, withholding, QBI assumptions, and omitted state or local taxes separately.
+• Payment Runway and Tax Mix help review the shape of the plan.
+A clean chart does not prove that capital gains, credits, state taxes, or special tax items were entered correctly.

 Technical Details:

-Total estimated tax = income tax after nonrefundable credits + regular SE tax + Additional Medicare tax + other federal taxes - refundable credits
+Total estimated tax = income and AMT after nonrefundable credits + regular self-employment tax + Additional Medicare tax + other federal taxes refundable credits

-SE net earningsNet self-employment profit × 92.35%Applies the Schedule SE planning factor before Social Security and Medicare rates.
+SE net earningsNet self-employment profit × 92.35%, then 0 if below $400Applies the Schedule SE planning factor before Social Security and Medicare rates.

-Adjusted gross incomeSelf-employment profit + W-2 wages + other ordinary income - deductible half of regular SE tax - adjustmentsMoves from income inputs to the line used for deductions and taxable income.
+Adjusted gross incomeSelf-employment profit + W-2 wages + other ordinary income - deductible half of regular SE tax - adjustmentsMoves from gross planning income to the figure reduced by deductions.

-Selected annual targetRequired annual payment or full projected tax, then optional cushionDetermines whether the schedule targets a minimum prepayment or the full projected federal tax.
+Selected annual targetRequired annual payment or full projected tax, plus any planning cushionControls whether the schedule follows the safe-harbor minimum or the full projected federal tax.

-2026 filing status constants used by the calculator
+2026 filing status constants used in the estimated tax calculation

 Filing status 2026 standard deduction Additional Medicare threshold High-income prior-year threshold Top 37% bracket begins over